teooliver/habit-tracker-js/README.md

 ## Habit-Tracker

-MERN stack project using Redux, styled-components.git
+MERN stack project using Redux, styled-components

 In the client project directory, you can run: